Prospective Students

 How to apply

 We are currently accepting applications to be placed in our applicant pool which will allow us to reach out should any positions become available.
-In addition to filling out the application, please send our lab coordinator, Halle Miller (yqg7ay@virginia.edu), a copy of your Resume and a Cover Letter!
+In addition to filling out the application, please send our lab coordinator, Camile Bernard (vnp4hd@virgina.edu), a copy of your Resume and a Cover Letter!

 To apply please fill out our online application.